 The best jobs teaching English in South Korea are at universities, which is the same in any country.
 English teaching positions at Korean universities are known to pay $3000 to $4000 dollars per month, including 2 to 3 months of paid vacation and a 6 hour work day.
 Not a bad teaching gig considering that Korean Universities also pay for accommodation.
 Naturally, university English teaching jobs in Korea are the most competitive.
 At least a master’s degree in any discipline with teaching experience is required for a University job.
 Candidates with a master’s in TESOL or Linguistics may fair better.

 The majority of individuals interested in teaching in South Korea are not qualified to teach in universities, which is fine because there are plenty of good paying jobs in private language schools (hagwons) and in Korean public schools.
-If you have a master’s degree and interested in teaching at the university level, I recommend completing a TEFL/TESOL certification course with the INTERNATIONAL TEFL ACADEMY.
+If you have a master’s degree and interested in teaching at the university level, I recommend completing a TEFL/TESOL certification course.

 How much money can I save teaching English in South Korea?